lltfm/openness/works/saltem_hoc/openness_gpt-notable_responses.md

 # Notable responses from Openness GPT

 A collection of notable responses from [Openness GPT](README.md#openness-gpt) that capture the essence of Openness.
-Also, the mandala created by Openness GPT after responding to express its answer visually beyond words.
+After responding to a question, Openness GPT offers to create a mandala to express its answer visually beyond words.
+The mandala created by Openness GPT is included after each response.

 > Note: click on a mandala to view the full resolution image